freqtrade/freqtrade/docs/installation.md

 ** --install **

-With this option, the script will install everything you need to run the bot:
+With this option, the script will install the bot and most dependencies:
+You will need to have git and python3.6+ installed beforehand for this to work.

 * Mandatory software as: `ta-lib`
-* Setup your virtualenv
+* Setup your virtualenv under `.env/`
-* Configure your `config.json` file

 This option is a combination of installation tasks, `--reset` and `--config`.